Owensboro minster who attended Washington rallies says he has received death threats

-An Owensboro minster who was in Washington D.C.
-Tuesday and Wednesday said a Facebook post of him has resulted in death threats against him and his family.
+An Owensboro minster who was in Washington, D.C., on Tuesday and Wednesday said a Facebook post of him has resulted in death threats against him and his family.

 Pastor Brian Gibson, of HIS Church in Towne Square North, became the center of a social media storm when a photo of him taken with a man seen inside the U.S. Capitol on Wednesday was spread among Facebook users.